val3r1o/OS10backupFabric/Readme.md

 git clone https://github.com/val3r1o/os10-config-backup.git</br>

 2</br>
-Create your own Github repository so you can sync on your own space.
+Create your own Github repository so you can sync on your own space </br>
 Change the name based on your github and project</br>
+Please check the file -> Create-Github-account.txt </br>

 3</br>
-run ./backup when ready </br>
+run ./backup.sh when ready </br>
 ->
 All configurations are stored on this local folder: /configs </br>